zihaadk/secure-software-development/README.md

 ## Introduction ##

 An Application is required for securely exchanging data between the ISS (International Space Station) and the ground centre staff.
-The application provides the following functionalities:
+The application is written in Python 3.10.3 and provides the following functionalities:

-  ### 1. User Registration -
+### User Registration

+Files named *usermanagementutil.py* and *makeissdesuser.py* are used to register users to the system.
+It is assumed that the CLI will be used to perform user registration.
+The code is executed as follows: `python3 makeissdesuser.py`